ChitikesiSiddharth04/Movie-Review-Analysis/README.md

-Here's a sample **README.md** content for your GitHub repository based on your sentiment analysis project using the IMDB dataset:

----

 # 🎬 IMDB Movie Review Sentiment Analysis

 This project is a **Natural Language Processing (NLP)** application that classifies IMDB movie reviews into positive or negative sentiments using machine learning models.